Hossein Shamkhani

 Hossein Shamkhani is an Iranian oil magnate.

 His Dubai-based company, Milavous Group Ltd., is accused of illegally generating billions of dollars by selling Iranian and Russian crude globally.
 According to an Iranian researcher, "The Shamkhani network can be considered one of the three largest oil traders in Iran."

-He is the son of Ali Shamkhani, adviser to Iran’s Supreme Leader Ali Khamenei.
+In July 2025, he was targeted with sanctions by the United States and European Union for allegedly generating billions of dollars in oil revenue for the regimes in Tehran and Moscow.
+He and his brother own real estate in Dubai under aliases in Caribbean passports.

+Early life and education

+Hossein Shamkhani was born in Tehran shortly after the 1979 Islamic Revolution.
+He is the son of Ali Shamkhani, a former commander of the IRGC Navy and Iranian Navy, and a long-serving figure in Iran's security establishment.
+He appeared on the Iranian television programme Glass Triangle in 2012 as a young man, during which his father publicly advised him to stay out of government work.
+He earned a degree from the Lebanese American University in Beirut, where his younger brother Abolfazl also studied.

+Shamkhani previously held Dominican citizenship, acquired through the country's citizenship by investment programme, under the name "Hugo Hayek".
+His younger brother, Abolfazl Shamkhani, who is also alleged by U.S. prosecutors to manage parts of the network, holds a Dominica passport under the name "Sami Hayek" and has also used the name "Hassan Shamkhani" in business dealings.

 Career

 Oil sales investigation

 Bloomberg L.P. reported that Shamkhani controls an oil empire that accounts for a significant portion of Iranian and Russian crude oil exports.
 The report links him to the Dubai-registered Milavous Group Ltd., which has generated billions of dollars by selling goods from Iran, Russia, and other countries.
 He is said to have utilized citizenship-by-investment schemes to gain entry into the global banking system.

 Shamkhani is said to control a network of companies that facilitate the export of oil and petroleum products from Iran and Russia through countries that have not imposed Western sanctions.
 His companies operate a fleet of dozens of vessels, including tankers and cargo ships.